-By providing adequate amounts of both B2 and folate through the diet ensures that at least the MTHFR gene has the nutrients needed to function.
-If either folate or B2 is low in someone with an MTHFR gene mutation then there will be an additional reduced MTHFR enzyme activity.
+Providing adequate amounts of both vitamin B2 and folate through the diet ensures that at least the MTHFR gene has the nutrients needed to function.
+If either folate or B2 is low in someone with an MTHFR gene mutation, then there will be an additional reduced MTHFR enzyme activity.

-If you have an MTHFR gene mutation it is increasingly important to include the following MTHFR dietary recommendations as your body already has a decreased ability to produce methylfolate and you do not want to exacerbate this problem by not getting enough natural folate and B2 through the diet.
-The best MTHFR diet needs to include foods high in folate and B2.
+If you have an MTHFR gene mutation, it is necessary to include the following MTHFR dietary recommendations as your body already has a decreased ability to produce methylfolate.
+You do not want to exacerbate this problem by not getting enough natural folate and B2 through the diet.

 Foods high in folate include:

 Leafy greens (kale, arugula, mustard greens, romaine)

 Beans such as pinto beans, navy beans, mung beans, and chickpeas

 Foods high in riboflavin (vitamin B2) include: